jdahlgren/adventOfCode/README.md

 * Anthropic Claude 3.5 Sonnet - Chat
 * Qwen2.5-Coder 7B locally via Ollama - Autocomplete

-From day 3 and forward, I will add each response from the LLM chat as a commit, and the promt I made as the commit messaga If I make something myself, I will prepend the commit with Johannes:
+From day 3 and forward, I will add each response from the LLM chat as a commit, and the prompt I made as the commit message If I make something myself, I will prepend the commit with Johannes:

 ## 2023